-Our audit addresses financial statement risks through targeted procedures that are responsive to the nature of these risks, including changes in the Authority and the business environment.
+Our audit addresses financial statement risks through targeted procedures that are responsive to the nature of these risks, including changes in the Service and the operational environment.
 Our procedures include identifying and analyzing issues and facts relevant to our audit conclusions and providing objective challenges to management's judgments and assumptions.